Not a Member? Get access to HR news and resources that you can trust.

 Once this input is gathered, staff develops a proposed public policy statement that is then subject to review by several SHRM Special Expertise panels who have jurisdiction over the subject area for their comment and review.
 The proposed public policy statement is then presented to the Board of Directors for its review and approval.

-Below is a selection of public policy position statements recently adopted by the SHRM Board of Directors addressing public policy issues currently being debated in Congress and state legislatures.
-To view these documents, please click on the topics listed below:
+The Public Policy Issues Guide is a selection of public policy position statements adopted by the SHRM Board of Directors addressing public policy issues currently being debated in Congress and state legislatures.
+Read SHRM's 2017 Public Policy Issues Guide.

-Questions related to any aspect of these core principle documents should be directed to
+Questions related to any aspect of the Public Policy Issues Guide should be directed to

 Mike Aitken, Vice President of Government Affairs.